VikramxD/TripPilot/README.md

 • PyTorch Lightning model for generating responses
 • LanceDB for efficient vector storage and retrieval
 • Triton Inference Server for optimized model serving

-GitHub Actions automate the deployment process:
-• Runs tests on pull requests
-• Deploys to staging environment for review
-• Deploys to production on merges to main branch

 ## 🙏 Acknowledgements
 • Lightning team for the Lightning framework